-The desired trajectory for this example was a planar figure eight.
-To track this trajectory, the aircraft needs make aggressive maneuvers; it is therefore impossible to keep the angle zero and track the desired position at the same time which makes the selected trajectory infeasible.
-Nevertheless, as seen in Fig.~\ref{fig:results}, iSAC keeps the deviation from the desired trajectories small.
-The simulation was based on the following weight values: \mbox{$Q = Diag[45\,, 0\,, 45\,, 0\,, 20\,, 0]$} and \mbox{$R = Diag[0.1\,, 0.1]$}.

-Figures~\ref{fig:results} and ~\ref{fig:costs} show the resulting trajectories and cost.
+Figure~\ref{fig:results} shows the resulting trajectories.
 The control of PVTOL aircrafts has been extensively studied using, e.g., gain-scheduling \cite{wu2008gain}, robust control \cite{lin1999robust} and input-output linearization \cite{hauser1992nonlinear}.
 In the latter case, the system is decoupled into simpler subsystems to facilitate the control process (a similar approach is commonly followed in quadrotor control).
 It is important to note that iSAC is able to successfully control the system using the full dynamics and without relying on separate controllers, unlike, e.g. in \cite{wu2008gain}.
 Finally, other techniques that have been applied on VTOL aircrafts and unmanned aerial vehicles (UAVs) in general include sliding mode control and backstepping as explained in the following example \cite{bouabdallah2005backstepping}.